 FIG. 50.
-Malar prominence Note the prominence of bony tissues lateral to the nasal bridge extending from the inner corner of the eye to the medial aspect of the cheekbone.

-FIG. 51.
-Midface prominence Note prominence of the infraorbital and perialar regions leading to more pronounced convexity of the face and increased nasolabial angle.
+Malar prominence.
+Note the prominence of bony tissues lateral to the nasal bridge extending from the inner corner of the eye to the medial aspect of the cheekbone.
+Midface hyperplasia: See Midface prominenceMidface hypertrophy: See Midface prominenceMidface hypoplasia: See Midface retrusion Midface Prominence Definition: Anterior positioning of the infraorbital and perialar regions, or increased convexity of the face, or increased nasolabial angle (Fig. 51). subjective